Nenuvar/Guides/Guides/Git/Syncing Script and Alias.md

 ## Create the alias in `.bashrc`

 Open your `.bashrc` file:
 ```bash
 nano ~/.bashrc
 ```

-Add this at the bottom:
+Add the alias at the bottom of the file.
+The name convention should be `sync[Obsidian vault]`.
+This way it will be easier to remember
 ```bash
 alias syncguides="~/scripts/sync-guides-windows.sh"
 ```